Insurance Schools in Illinois

 - Hispanic or Latino: 9.1%

 Jobs for Insurance Grads in Illinois

-37,780 people in the state and 877,030 in the nation are employed in jobs related to insurance.
+There are 37,780 people in the state and 877,030 people in the nation working in insurance jobs.

 Wages for Insurance Jobs in Illinois

 Insurance grads earn an average of $69,520 in the state and $67,890 nationwide.

 Most Popular Insurance Programs in IL